Skip to content

 check()

-Note: scheck expects user-defined rule names o follow the same specification.
+Note: scheck expects user-defined rule names to follow these standards

-2、 Write a manifest file Create a file named 10001-hostname.manifest under the user directory custom.rules.d.
-The contents are as follows:
+1. Write a manifest file Create a file named 10001-hostname.manifest in the user directory custom.rules.d.
+The content is as follows:

 id="10001-hostname"